Shasha0309/Internet_Radio/README.md

 # Overview

 Welcome to my **Project** – it is a Cross-platform Real-time Audio Streaming designed to emulate the functionality and user experience.
-With a sleek and intuitive interface, users can browse through the platform to broadcast live audio, listen to live streams, and interact with each other through real-time commenting and chat functionality.
+With a sleek and intuitive interface, users can browse through the platform to broadcast live audio, listen to live streams, and interact with each other through real-time commenting.
 The platform utilizes WebRTC and WebSockets to enable real-time audio streaming and communication.

 <br>